dymensionxyz/dymension/readme.md

 ## Overview

-Welcome to Dymension Hub, the **Settlement Layer of the Dymension protocol**.
+Welcome to the Dymension Hub, the **Settlement Layer of the Dymension protocol**.

-This guide will walk you through the steps required to set up and run a Dymension full node.
+This guide will walk you through the steps required to set up and run a Dymension Hub full node.

 ## Table of Contents